DamienPup/mcmod-rainbowstuff/README.md

 The same can be said for Rainbow tools execpt that you need Rainbow Sticks instead of Sticks.

-The tools and armore are even beeter than diamond.
+The tools and armoer are even beeter than diamond.

+Rainbow Chest Recipe:

+NIN

+IXI

+NIN

+where X is chest, I is rainbow ingot and N and rainbow nugget

+Rainbow Chests are bigger than normal chests.